Amnesty is constitutional... but what now?

 It won't be until the Constitutional Court begins to address the questions of unconstitutionality—there are a total of four—that will affect individual cases.
 The judges will have to resolve the questions that several courts have raised about specific cases when applying the law.

 The High Court of Justice of Catalonia raised a total of three.
 The first affects ERC deputies Josep Maria Jové and Lluís Salvadó and former minister Natàlia Garriga for their role in the undergovernment In 2017, they are being investigated for crimes of embezzlement, malfeasance, and disobedience.
-The High Court of Justice (TSJC) considered them eligible for amnesty, but had doubts regarding the embezzlement charge, already questioned by the Supreme Court.
-In this sense, in the resolution of this appeal, the Constitutional Court could now rule on the issue of embezzlement (which indirectly affects Puigdemont).
-This would be the first time, since it will not say anything in the resolution issued this week: it has not been included because the PP did not challenge it in its appeal.
+The High Court of Justice (TSJC) considered them eligible for amnesty, but had doubts regarding the embezzlement charge, which had already been questioned by the Supreme Court.
+In this sense, in the ruling on this appeal, the Constitutional Court could now rule on the issue of embezzlement (which indirectly affects Puigdemont).
+This would be the first time, since this week's ruling says nothing: it hasn't been included because the PP didn't challenge it in its appeal.

 The High Court of Justice (TSJC) has also raised questions with the Constitutional Court before deciding whether to grant amnesty to former President Quim Torra and former CUP MP Pau Juvillà, in both cases for the crime of disobedience for not removing yellow ribbons from institutional buildings.
 The Supreme Court also raised a constitutional challenge in a case of aggravated public disorder in Girona during protests against the 2019 Trial ruling.